Teaching Children and Teens to Sew | Sew Simple Home

 Teaching Children and Teens to Sew

 Summer is a great time to teach a child to sew.
-For the past 10 years, I've taught sewing classes for kids right inside my home each year.
+For the past 10 years, I've taught sewing lessons for kids right inside my home each year.

 Each session has 4-8 students and we learn everything from how to thread our machine to sewing up several fun projects.